Auction Frequently Asked Questions

 If you bid noncompetitively, you'll be awarded the full amount of the bid at the high rate, yield, or discount margin determined at the auction close.
 Therefore, you don't have to specify the discount rate, yield, or discount margin with your bid.
 Noncompetitive bids are limited to $5 million per auction.
 Most individual investors bid noncompetitively.

 If you bid competitively, you have to specify the return - the discount rate for bills, yield for notes, bonds, and TIPS, or discount margin for FRNs - that you wish to receive.
 Depending on the high rate, yield, or discount margin determined at auction compared to your bid, you may be awarded the full amount, a portion, or none of the security for which you bid.
-Competitive awards are limited to 35% of the total offering.
+Competitive awards are limited to 35 percent of the total offering.

 How do I find out the results of an auction?